Cocolandia

 The Land

 Cocolandia is located on a twelve-hectare plot of land that was formerly used as a monoculture coconut farm and cow/goat pasture.
 There is a river to the south that forms the Ecuadorian-Peruvian border, and there is a highway to the north.
 Neighbours’ farms occupy the adjacent lands.
 Over the past 150+ years, this tropical dry forest region has been ravaged by humans and is now almost completely devoid of trees.
 We will set in motion the gradual and systematic reforestation of the landscape over the next few decades by planting trees, shrubs, palms, and ground-covers in order to simultaneously accumulate organic material, reduce evaporation, and produce food.
 Cocolandia is fortunate to house a sizeable grove of mesquite trees as well as its 170+ coconut palms.
 Much of the soil is nothing more than gravel over solid rock due to decades of wind and (infrequent but torrential) water erosion of the topsoil exposed by repeated grazing.
 Much composting and mulching will be required before most fruit trees can thrive in this environment, so support species are crucial.
 There is irrigation to the coconuts and the mango tree, and the system can be expanded to reach the rest of the land when needed.
 There are two large hills divided by a shallow gorge, and the land is otherwise flat excepting a small arroyo.
 We harmoniously share this landscape with a myriad of birds (both residents and visitors), bees, wasps, butterflies, grasshoppers, dragonflies (seasonally), ants, spiders, scorpions, snakes (very shy), lizards (including at least two tegús varanos and a large community of iguanas), bats, the occasional squirrel that darts among the coconut fronds, and many others.
 All animals are comrades.
 The climate is warm and dry all year except for a short (and still warm) rainy season.
 Days of drizzle do not occur here.
 The minimum temperature on record for Zapotillo is 13°C (July 1980), the maximum 45°C (March 1989).
-The coldest we have observed is 16°C, the warmest 43°C. Temperatures here typically range from 20°C to 33°C. This is an excellent location for many hot- and dry-climate fruits such as figs, dates, mangos, papayas, bananas, dragon fruits, watermelons, jujubes, and much more.
+The coldest we have observed is 16°C, the warmest 43°C. Temperatures here typically range from 20°C to 33°C. This is an excellent location for many hot- and dry-climate fruits such as figs, dates, mangos, papayas, dragon fruits, watermelons, jujubes, capsicums, and much more.

 Project Guidelines